 Why it’s easy to skip vital voiceover steps

-Because the process of doing and getting paid for voiceover work is mysterious to those outside the industry, it’s easy to think that simply “getting an audition” is the first step to building a voiceover business.
+Because the process of booking and getting paid for voiceover work is mysterious to those outside the industry, it’s easy to think that simply “getting an audition” is the *first* step to building a voiceover business.
 After all, many famous actors were discovered while doing unrelated things like waiting tables or playing volleyball.
 They didn’t need to have any special training or knowledge before becoming mega-stars.
 So, why would voice acting be any different?
 If anything, doing voiceovers should be easier since it only involves your voice, right?

 Not exactly.
 Because of the technical aspect of doing voiceover, there are a few more (or at least different) barriers between you and your first audition than there would be for an on-camera or theater audition.
 It is easy to overlook this technical piece, which is why so many think they can just skip to the fun part: recording an audition.